wotakumoe/wotaku/mangag.md

 ## Scanlation

 #### Scanlator
 A group that fan translate a manga/manhwa/manhua.
 The group takes the raw file and translate the whole manga (including dialogue, sfx & other forms of text).
-Also sometimes the [wordplays](https://psychology.fandom.com/wiki/Japanese_wordplay) & cultural references provided in that chapter are explained in the credit section.
+Also, sometimes the [wordplays](https://psychology.fandom.com/wiki/Japanese_wordplay) & cultural references provided in that chapter are explained in the credit section.

 #### Cleaner (CL)
 Cleaner takes the raw file, fixes the faults (artifacts due to scanning, color shifts, tilts etc) & cleans all the original text (SFX too if needed).
 But these days, this can be only removing texts since digital raw is widely available.